Transparent (TV series)

 Transparent is an American comedy-drama television series created by Joey Soloway for Amazon Studios that debuted on February 6, 2014.
 The story revolves around a Los Angeles family, the Pfeffermans, and their lives after learning that their parent (Jeffrey Tambor) is a trans woman now going by the name Maura.
-Transparent tells the story of Maura's coming out, as well as her family's personal journeys in discovering their own identities and coming to terms with Maura's identity.
-Transparent moves away from a solely transition-centred narrative and represents Maura's story in her role as a trans parent, grandparent, professor, partner, ex-spouse, sibling, and as an older person transitioning.
-Transparent also includes other queer representation in the Pfefferman family.
-Sarah (Amy Landecker) explores her sexuality and works through relationship dilemmas throughout season one while Ali (Gaby Hoffmann) explores their gender and sexuality.
 Transparents first season premiered in full on September 26, 2014, and its second season on December 11, 2015, third season on September 23, 2016, and fourth season on September 21, 2017.

-Amazon picked up the series for a fourth season ahead of the premiere of the third.
-The fourth season premiered on September 22, 2017.
-Shortly before the premiere, Amazon renewed the series for a fifth and final season, which ultimately took the form of a feature-length finale with the subtitle Musicale Finale, which was released on September 27, 2019.
+Critical reviews were largely positive, though there were objections to the casting of Tambor, a cisgender man, in the role of a trans woman.
 At the 72nd Golden Globe Awards, the show won the Golden Globe Award for Best Television Series – Musical or Comedy, while Tambor won the Golden Globe Award for Best Actor in a Television Series – Musical or Comedy and the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 This is the first show produced by Amazon Studios to win a major award and the first show produced by a streaming media service to win a Golden Globe for Best Series.

 The series began airing on Sundance TV starting August 9, 2017.

 In November 2017, Tambor was accused of sexual harassment on the set.
 On November 19, 2017, Tambor stated, "I don't see how I can return to Transparent" after a second sexual harassment allegation was made against him.
-He was officially fired from Transparent a few months later, on February 15, 2018.
+He was officially fired from Transparent on February 15, 2018.

-The series had faced earlier criticism regarding the initial casting of Tambor, a cisgender man, in the role of a trans woman.

-The Transparent: Musicale Finale addressed the death of Tambor's character, Maura, and examined the lives of the Pfefferman family life through the lens of Maura's former spouse, Shelly (Judith Light), and through music.
+The Transparent: Musicale Finale addressed the death of Maura, and examined the lives of the Pfefferman family primarily from perspective of Maura's former spouse, Shelly (Judith Light), and through music.
 The Finale, featuring music and lyrics by Faith Soloway, was developed through a series of concerts at Joe's Pub and, in addition to the regular and recurring cast, featured performers Shakina Nayfack, Lesli Margherita, Erik Liberman, and Jo Lampert.